noelfranthomas/SSYv2editable/content/pages/contact.md

 Have questions, comments, or concerns?

 We're listening!
-Fell free to get in touch with us through any of our social media platforms or fill out the form.
+Feel free to get in touch with us through any of our social media platforms or fill out the form.
 We will respond as soon as we can!